Ecolab’s Barueri, Brazil Plant Certifying as

 Water Stewardship Leader

-Implementation of Alliance for Water Stewardship (AWS) Standard Case Study
+Case study for starting the implementation of the Alliance for Water Stewardship (AWS) standard

-Ecolab’s manufacturing facility located in Barueri, Brazil, near São Paulo, Brazil, is a blend plant that produces industrial cleaning and sanitizing chemicals.
-The Barueri facility primarily utilizes municipal water from the São Lourenço system, which draws water from the Cachoeira do França reservoir located within the Ribeira de Iguape river basin, and sources additional water, including drinking water, from the São Paulo Aquifer.
-Domestic and industrial wastewater effluents are sent to a third-party industrial treatment facility before discharging into the Tietê river.
+Ecolab, located in the city of Barueri, in the state of São Paulo (Brazil), is a factory dedicated to the production of chemical solutions for cleaning and disinfection.
+The Barueri plant mainly uses the São Lourenço system, which draws water from the Cachoeira do França reservoir, located in the Ribeira de Iguape river basin, and obtains additional water, including potable, from the São Paulo Aquifer.
+Domestic and industrial effluents are sent to an outsourced industrial treatment facility before being discharged into the Tietê River.

-In alignment with Ecolab’s commitment to a holistic approach to water management across its manufacturing facilities, the company is pursuing the Alliance for Water Stewardship (AWS) International Water Standard at its Barueri plant.
+In line with our commitment to a holistic approach to water management in its production facilities, Ecolab is pursuing the Alliance for Water Stewardship (AWS) International Water Standard at its Barueri facility.

 The team at Ecolab’s Barueri plant assessed the facility for opportunities to decrease water use across operations to meet Ecolab’s 2030 Impact Goals to reduce water impact by 40% per unit production across the enterprise and further restore greater than 50% of absolute water withdrawal volume at high-risk sites.
 Aligned with these enterprise goals, the local team’s objective was to reduce annual water use per ton of product by 4% on average each year from 2018 to 2021.